ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 And the star-spangled banner in triumph shall wave
 O&#x27;er the land of the free and the home of the brave.

-$24; the differential rate via the S
+$24; the differential rate via the Se
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://newspapers.digitalnc.org/images/iiif/batch_ncu_PhO1_ver01%2Fdata%2F1898022501%2F0147.jp2/pct:30.452675,34.761456,36.604938,36.738858/!600,600/0/default.jpg"/>
 </td>